Métier Mixed Concrete

 Métier strives to responsibly steward its working environment and mitigate the negative environmental impact of operations.

-Métier uses the cement manufactured by, among others, SepCem to manufacture mixed concrete, which harnesses downstream value for the group.
-The subsidiary sources its raw materials from different suppliers and secures strategic inputs from sustainable producers.
-Métier regularly engages independent experts on how to develop effective environmental programmes that comply with the regulatory framework and that mitigate its negative environmental impact.
+Métier complies with all legislation and has the necessary environmental licences and permits.
+The subsidiary regularly engages independent experts on how to develop effective environmental programmes that comply with the regulatory framework and that mitigate its negative environmental impact.
 The subsidiary also regularly consults with the relevant authorities on environmental management matters, which include bunded fuel areas; plant storm water run-off and storage; water usage and recycling and dust emissions.
-All concrete returns are dried and disposed through quarry operators for crushing or to approved contractors for use in construction activities such as road layer works and fills.

 Dust emissions management

 Métier proactively monitors dust emissions and recycles wash water sediment, which are the only two material outputs that impact the environment.
 The bulk of the dust comes from natural sand and natural crushed stone.
 The dust emissions have been within the regulatory limit of 1 200 mg per m² per day achieved by using mist sprayers, sprinklers and dust curtains to control the emissions.
 Furthermore, the silos have dust filters at the top which limit emissions during the re-filling process.

 Métier recycles water and uses it in washing out the concrete drums and in cleaning delivery trucks and the plants.

 SepCem continually minimises its operations’ environmental impacts through decisions that serve the interest of the business and society.